Milwaukee Updates the M18 Fuel 3-in-1 Backpack Vacuum with Several Notable Changes

 Should You Buy It?

-Milwaukee released the previous-generation M18 backpack vacuum a few years ago, and while it was a good tool, it definitely had room for improvement.
+Milwaukee released the previous-generation M18 backpack vacuum a few years ago, and while it was a good tool, there was room for improvement.
 The new model (0895) introduces some welcome design changes, like a tethered remote and easy-remove HEPA filter.
 It also pulls in more air than the last model, collecting dust and dirt more effectively.

 If you’re after a larger debris tank than 1 gallon, Milwaukee still has an extensive selection of cordless solutions on the M18 platform, ranging in tank size from 2 to 12 gallons.
 However, if the backpack design is a real draw for you, you’ll have to stick to one of their 1-gallon models for now.